Lane Thomas Player Props: Nationals vs. Rays

 - The Rays pitching staff ranked 12th in MLB last season with a collective 8.7 strikeouts per nine innings.

-- Fleming will make his first start of the season for the Rays.
+- McClanahan (1-0) pitches for the Rays to make his second start of the season.

-- The 26-year-old lefty last appeared Wednesday, Oct.
-5 against the Boston Red Sox, when he started and went 4 2/3 innings.
+- The left-hander last appeared on Thursday against the Detroit Tigers, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.